kecheng55/kecheng/content/post/getting-started/index.md

 ## About Me

 <p style='text-align: justify;'> I am a committed researcher with a background encompassing chemical biology, medicinal chemistry, and nanomedicine.
-My odyssey in the world of science commenced with the development of tetrazole-based drugs via chemoproteomics.
+My odyssey in the world of science commenced with the development of <a href="https://chengresearch.com/publication/angew1/">tetrazole-based drugs via chemoproteomics</a>.
 Since then, I have been on an unwavering mission to expand the horizons of human understanding, conducting one experiment at a time. </p>

 ## Research Interests